Kids Football Academy Introduction

 One on One: Being great at one on one scenarios is all about timing and being able to fool the goalkeeper and this comes with experience.
 The best way to practice this is to set up 1v1 scenarios where players rotate between being the striker and the goalkeeper.
 Perfect for if your child has a friend to play and they can hit the garden or the park in a one on one situation with the goal keeper.
 As a parent this is a great skill for you to practice with your kids at the park laying down a couple of items as posts so that your child can practice their finishing.

 Ball Rolling Across The Body: From our experience as specialists in children’s football coaching this is the type of shots that children have the most difficulty with.
-In these situations the shot will ten to be pulled in the direction that the ball is travelling.
+In these situations the shot will ten to be pulled in the direction that the ball is traveling.
 To help children calibrate shot with a ball moving across the body pass the ball horizontally towards them and have the get used to timing the shot and also factoring for the curve that will be put onto the ball.

 Football is such a great sport to play in a variety of settings so take advantage of the wide variety of drills here to help your child to develop their skills further.
 As mentioned in the beginning this can be done after sessions, but as well as this if you can integrate football into the family lives and routines of your family this will help your child to come on in leaps and bounds giving them the exposure to the sport that they need to accelerate their learning.